 Sitting Rotation Stretch

-This workout targets your buttocks and core oblique muscles.
+This exercise targets your glutes and core obliques:

-- Seated on the floor, both legs out in front of you.
+- Sit on the floor, bringing both legs out in front of you.

-- Cross your right leg over your left leg, such that your right foot is outside the thigh of your left leg.
+- Cross the right leg over the left leg so that the right foot is outside the left thigh.

-- Twist your body toward your bowed leg, supporting yourself with your right hand.
+- Rotate your body toward your bent leg, supporting yourself with your right hand.

-- Wrap your left arm over your right knee and use it to assist in additional twisting.
+- Wrap your left arm over your right knee and use it for extra twisting support.

 - Consider looking over your right shoulder and extending your right arm for 30 seconds.